-5. LICENCES TO OCCUPY LAND

-You should include land in the area of the authority which you have a right to occupy (alone or jointly with others), but neither own nor have a tenancy of and which licence is for a month or longer.
+5. LICENCES TO OCCUPY LAND You should include land in the area of the authority which you have a right to occupy (alone or jointly with others), but neither own nor have a tenancy of and which licence is for a month or longer.
 NOTES - You should give the address or a brief description to identify it.
 "Land" includes any buildings or parts of buildings.

-6. CORPORATE TENANCIES

-You should list any tenancies of property of which you are aware where the landlord is the authority of which you are a member, and the tenant is a body in which you have a beneficial interest.
+6. CORPORATE TENANCIES You should list any tenancies of property of which you are aware where the landlord is the authority of which you are a member, and the tenant is a body in which you have a beneficial interest.
+7. SECURITIES You should list the names of any body that (to your knowledge) has a place of business or land in the authority's area and in which you have a substantial interest.

-7. SECURITIES

-You should list the names of any body that (to your knowledge) has a place of business or land in the authority's area and in which you have a substantial interest.
 You do not need to show the extent of your interest.

-NOTES -

-.
-You have a substantial interest if you own shares or other securities in the body with a nominal value of more than £25,000 or more than 1/100th of the issued shares or securities.
+NOTESYou have a substantial interest if you own shares or other securities in the body with a nominal value of more than £25,000 or more than 1/100th of the issued shares or securities.
 If there are several classes of shares or securities, the fraction of 1/100th applies to any of those classes.
 The requirement also covers shares and securities held in the name of other people in which you have a beneficial interest.

-8. OTHER INTERESTS -------------------- --

-You should give the names of any other bodies of which you are a member, or are in a position of general control or management.

-NOTES -

-- a body to which you are appointed by the authority as its representative. - a public authority or body exercising functions of a public nature - a company, industrial and provident society, charity, or body directed to charitable purposes - a body whose principal purposes include the influence of public opinion or policy, and a trade union or professional association

-9. INTERESTS OF CLOSE RELATIONS (RELATED PARTY DISCLOSURE)

-You should disclose the existence of any interests that close relations may have with any body that (to your knowledge) are active in the authority's area in which you have a substantial interest.
+8. OTHER INTE RESIS You should give to he names of any other bodies of which you are a member, or are in a position of general ement.
+NOTES - a body to v which you are appointed by the authority as its representative. thority or body exercising functions of a public nature a body wh r, industrial and provident society, charity, or body directed to charitable purposes ose principal purposes include the influence of public opinion or policy, and a trade professional association 9.
+INTERESTS OF CLOSE RELATIONS (RELATED PARTY DISCLOSURE) You should disclose the existence of any interests that close relations may have with any body that (to your knowledge) are active in the authority's area in which you have a substantial interest.
 A 'close relation' would be considered as a spouse, civil partner or someone living in a common household.
 Further, it will also include; a grandparent, non dependent child, brother or sister, the spouse or domestic partner of a child, a parent in law, a brother in law or a sister in law.

-I recognise that it can be a criminal offence to:

-- (1) fail to comply with an obligation to disclose a pecuniary interest - (2) provide information that is materially false or misleading; - (3) fail to give further notices in order to bring up to date information given in this notice.
+I recognise that it can be a criminal offence to: (1) (2) (3) fail to comply with an obligation to disclose a pecuniary interest provide information that is materially false or misleading; fail to give further notices in order to bring up to date information given in this notice.
+Signed: Date: